akka/akka/akka-docs/scala/serialization.rst

    :include: imports,my-own-serializer
    :exclude: ...

-Then you only need to fill in the blanks, bind it to a name in your Akka Configuration and then list which classes that should be serialized using it.
+Then you only need to fill in the blanks, bind it to a name in your :ref:`configuration` and then list which classes that should be serialized using it.